unknown321/wampy/USAGE.md

 `Export bookmarks` button saves bookmark files to `wampy/bookmarks/` directory.

-`Remove wampy logs` button removes logs from `wampy/log/` directory.
+`Remove Wampy logs` button removes logs from `wampy/log/` directory.

 `DB char count` shows amount of unique characters in your database, which impacts loading time.

+`Window position` sets window position on devices with bigger screen (WM1A/Z).

 `Debug` checkbox enables some logging, which you (the user) don't need.
 It also shows codec/bitrate when active skin is cassette.